tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-09-Ins_Streaming_Dashboard.md

     return dashboard
   ```

-* Lastly, when running the application, the `emit` function is used to continuously push data through the streaming data pipeline managed by the Stream object.
+* When running the application, the `emit` function is used to continuously push data through the streaming data pipeline managed by the Stream object.
 Only a single record should be passed to the `emit` function.

   ```python
   async def main():